anbox-cloud/discourse-docs/ref/ams-configuration.tmpl.md

 By default, Anbox hides the Android system UI when an application is running in foreground mode.
 In some use cases, however, it's required to have the system UI available for navigation purposes.
 This can be enabled with the `enable_system_ui` feature flag.

-The feature flag will be considered by all new launched containers once set.
+The feature flag will be considered by all new launched instances once set.

 #### Virtual Keyboard